Child Welfare / Child Protection Policy

 Current Club / Child Welfare Officers

-Sarah Culpin is our current welfare officer;
+Sarah Culpin and Helen Evans are our current welfare officers;

 If you are concerned, or have concerns, regarding the Welfare of a Child, you can tell a Club Officer, such as the Child Welfare Officer, Club Chairman, Club Secretary, Coach or any Committee Member.